prgorasiya/CookBook/README.md

     - Recipe details

 2) Min deployment version iOS 13.0 and supports iPhones in portrait orientation
-3) Project is based on UIKit, written entierly in Swift 5 and uses storyboards and XIBs
+3) Project is based on UIKit, written entierly in Swift 5 and uses storyboards and XIBs, using Xcode 13.2.1
 4) No use of external dependencies
 5) First screen loads list of collections and displays them in a collection view
 6) 2nd screen loads list of recipes of a selected collection, and shows them in a table view